Documentation Home

 This section describes changes in DDL statement behavior due to the introduction of atomic DDL support.

-• DROP TABLE operations are fully atomic if all named tables use an atomic DDL-supported storage engine.
+• DROP TABLE operations are fully atomic if all named tables use a storage engine which supports atomic DDL.
 The statement either drops all tables successfully or is rolled back.

 DROP TABLE fails with an error if a named table does not exist, and no changes are made, regardless of the storage engine.
 This change in behavior is demonstrated in the following example, where the DROP TABLE statement fails because a named table does not exist: